The Soldier (1982 film): Filming

+Release

+After screening at the 1982 Cannes Film Market, the film first premiered in France on July 7, 1982.
+It was released theatrically in West Germany and Austria, before its US premiere on August 20, 1982.

+Home media

+The Soldier was released on Blu-ray by boutique label Kino Lorber on March 27, 2018.
+The release features commentaries by Glickenhaus and film historian Jim Hemphill.

 Soundtrack

 The film's soundtrack was performed and recorded by Tangerine Dream.
 All tracks were composed by Edgar Froese, Chris Franke, and Johannes Schmoelling.
 The soundtrack was released as part of the box set Pilots of Purple Twilight (The Virgin Recordings 1980-1983) (2020).
 "The Soldier: Opening Theme" was released on the bootleg 70/90 (1990).
 "Soldier on the Beach" was released on the fan release Tangerine Tree Volume 50: Assorted Secrets 2 (2004).